VirtoCommerce/vc-docs/user_docs/docs/order-management/overview.md

-The Orders Module in VirtoCommerce is a document based flexible orders management system with possibility to add unlimited number of documents related to customer order.
+The Orders module in Virto Commerce is a document based flexible orders management system with possibility to add unlimited number of documents related to customer order.

-The Orders Module is designed to:
+The Orders module is designed to:

 * Store order details.
 * Manage orders created by users on client side.